lualiloon/lualiloon.github.io/_posts/2023-12-05-im-making-a-game.md

 excerpt_separator: <!--more-->
 ---

+It's time to make a game.
 A fully-realized, somewhat polished, releasable game, start to finish.

 I've gone down this path before.
 In the past, I have always started with a prototype to test the concept.
 And every time, once I finish the prototype, I run into the "now what?" problem, losing momentum and getting stuck.
 I'm not going to let that happen this time.